O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/TokenUsage.md

 - This is commonly done with an *oracle*: an entity who decides the price for us.
 - If the oracle value itself is bad, then the entire ecosystem crumbles under this as well.
 - **Out of date oracle** can occur if the price is not updated frequently enough.
 An attacker could arbitrage a program if this occurs.
 - **Manipulatable**.
-If it's on on-chain oracle, the oracle price could be manipulated in an unfair way for the system, resulting in massive gain for the attacker.
+If it's an on-chain oracle, the oracle price could be manipulated in an unfair way for the system, resulting in massive gain for the attacker.
 - https://blog.openzeppelin.com/secure-smart-contract-guidelines-the-dangers-of-price-oracles
 - https://blog.quillaudits.com/2023/07/25/decoding-palmswaps-900k-exploit/